shanel/cryptonymo.us/_posts/2009-05-20-twitter-dreams-part-1:-introduction.markdown

 So, in the following series of blog posts I'm going to show some interesting bits I've noticed while playing and visualising the data, although in a completely unscientific way.

+Update (23/05/09): I've just found [Tweet Dreams: A four-week survey of Twitter dreams](http://www.dosenation.com/listing.php?id=6114), James Kent has done some similar research on dreams, which is pretty much in line with my findings.